sailfish-team/sailfish/doc/running_simulations.rst

         LBFluidSim.add_options(group, dim)
         group.add_argument('--blocks', type=int, default=1, help='number of blocks to use')

-Class :class:`LDCBlock` describes the simulation geometry and inherits from :class:`Subdomain2D`.
+:class:`LDCBlock` describes the simulation geometry and inherits from :class:`Subdomain2D`.
 The derived geometry class needs to define at least the following two methods: ``bondary_conditions`` and ``initial_conditions``.